 Total Semester Hours | 12 |

-Concentration in Global Environmental Management Requirements (12 semester hours)
+Concentration in Global Environmental Management (12 semester hours)

 Studies global environmental and climate change, and examines the potential impacts on environmental policy and society, via scholarly research and real-world case studies.
 Emphasis is on the implications of environmental change for environmental managers, including management decision-making and strategies.